As the Eastern Church declared: ‘Scripture shorn of antinomy is Scripture suspect’.

 And the new doctrine said:‘Christ was of one substance with the Father’.

 To be a True Christian is to be able to ride that contradiction and allow it to take you where it will.
-Else you can jump and grab one end of the binary tail and be done with it.
-And who would choose ‘Man’ over ‘God’?

 The Creed of Nicaea was the first uniform statement of doctrine for the Catholic Church.
 Much of the mountainous pile of later theological writing focused on making sensible this and other irritating antinomies that kept erupting, sneaking their way past the stern guards stationed at the door of orderly Church interpretation.